Product Selection

 SBA Veterans Advantage: Fee Waiver on SBA Loans

 The SBA Veterans Advantage program reduces or eliminates the SBA guaranty fee for qualifying veteran-owned businesses on SBA 7(a) loans.
 For loans of $150,000 or less, the upfront guaranty fee is waived entirely for veteran-owned businesses.
 For loans above $150,000, veterans receive a 50% reduction on the guaranty fee.
-The SBA guaranty fee on a $200,000 loan (75% guaranteed = $150,000 guaranteed portion) is typically around $4,500 at standard rates — the Veterans Advantage waiver eliminates or halves this cost.
+The SBA guaranty fee on a $200,000 loan (75% guaranteed = $150,000 guaranteed portion) is typically around $3,000 at the FY2026 standard rate of 2% on the first $150,000 of the guaranteed portion — the Veterans Advantage waiver eliminates or halves this cost.
 This is a direct financial benefit available at the application stage, not a program that requires separate certification.

 SDVOSB Federal Contracting Certification: Building the Revenue Profile